Close-in weapon system: Land-based

 CIWS are also used on land in the form of Pantsir and C-RAM.
 On a smaller scale, active protection systems are used in some tanks (to destroy rocket propelled grenades (RPGs), and several are in development.
 The Drozd system was deployed on Soviet Naval Infantry tanks in the early 1980s, but later replaced by explosive reactive armour.
-Other systems that are available or under development are the Russian Arena, Israeli Trophy, American Quick Kill and South African-Swedish LEDS-150.
+Other systems that are available or under development are the Russian Arena, Israeli Trophy and Iron Fist APS, American Quick Kill and South African-Swedish LEDS-150.